stoneface86/example-nim-cmake/README.md

 with Nim code, or integrate it into an existing project.

 This example uses the code from the [Nim Backend Integration](https://nim-lang.org/docs/backends.html) manual page.
 The [fib proc](src/nim/fib.nim) is exported and compiled as a static library which can then be called from our [C application](src/main.c).
-The entire application is then built using CMake.
+The entire application is built using CMake.

 ## Requirements